trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/get-dal-params.md

 Future changes to the protocol may allow the DAL to resize dynamically based on usage.

 Therefore, clients must get information about the DAL before sending data to it.
-In these steps, you set up a simple Smart Rollup to get the current DAL parameters and print them to the log.
+Smart contracts can't access the DAL; it is intended for Smart Rollups, so in these steps you set up a simple Smart Rollup to get the current DAL parameters and print them to the log.

 ## Prerequisites